Last updated on October 21st, 2021 at 01:52 am

 But why Alexa is unreliable?

-So the question arises: How come that a web-based ranking system been in place since 1998 and developed by a large company like Amazon is so unreliable?
+So the question arises: How come that a web-based ranking system that has been in place since 1998 and developed by a large company like Amazon is so unreliable?

 And it is well known that very few internet users use this toolbox.
 For the sake of accuracy, a very small percentage who are mostly advertisers or webmasters use it.
 While the others avoid it and the overwhelming majority seems to never even heard of it altogether.